 The Funds SA Board has determined that its forecast risk/return profile provides a reasonable measure of the sensitivity of the expected returns in the investment for the year ahead.
-The following tables show the standard deviation around expected nominal returns for DB High Growth Strategy.
+The following tables show the standard deviation around expected nominal returns for each investment option and the DB High Growth Strategy.